rashidlasker/deploy/week9/README.md

 - 5 minute presentation about your project
 - Talk about the goal/mission of your web app and why you're building it
   - e.g. Modernize freight records because the current shipping industry still uses fax machines and filing cabinets
-  - or build GrubHub for dog food because dogs get hungry too (and their's a large market in doting pet owners)
+  - e.g. build GrubHub for dog food because dogs get hungry too (and their's a large market in doting pet owners)
-- Optional.
-Give a brief live-demo of your project
+- Optional: Give a brief live-demo of your project
 - Talk about the technical challenges you ran into
   - What tech did you use?
   - What's the most interesting feature you've built so far?